• Europes biggest bike selection

 What should I look for when I test ride a bike?

-When it comes to how to test ride a used bike, there’s a lot to look out for, and in this article, we will list everything you need to consider.
+When it comes to testing riding a used bike, there’s a lot to look out for, and in this article, we will list everything you need to consider.
 We highly recommend making a list before you go to ensure you know what you are looking for.

 Is it stolen?

-If you look under the bottom bracket, you will find a code stamped into the frame.
+Looking under the bottom bracket, you will find a code stamped into the frame.
 You can search the police database for this code online, and it will tell you if it has been reported stolen.
-It’s important to remember that most people don’t report bikes stolen, but it does show you have done your homework.
+It’s important to remember that most people don’t report stolen bikes, but it shows you have done your homework.

 Checking for broken and worn-out parts